 WID will work with jurisdictional POC to determine the most appropriate format for task force formation and operation.
-It is the intent that meetings will either be virtual or a hybrid of virtual and in person, but conversation with the POC may be needed to customize the process and ensure that the meeting format meets the needs of the local community and encourages the maximum participation.
+It is the intent that meetings will either be virtual or in person, but conversation with the POC may be needed to customize the process and ensure that the meeting format meets the needs of the local community and encourage the maximum participation.